 - diminished or no enjoyment in nearly all activities

 - fatigue or low energy throughout most of the week

 - feelings of worthlessness or excessive guilt

 - difficulty concentrating, thinking, or making decisions throughout most of the week

 - recurrent thoughts of death, suicide, or self-harm

-- difficulty completing regular morning tasks, such as getting dressed and brushing the teeth
+- complete regular morning tasks, such as getting dressed

 In a person with morning depression, these symptoms will reduce or disappear as the day progresses.

 Anyone having thoughts of suicide or self-harm should seek emergency medical attention.
 A doctor can help to provide immediate and continuing care.